What is Photovoice?

 How do you use Photovoice?

-In this section, we’ll describe the Photovoice process, the populations that it might benefit most, and how it can be used to help people make their voices heard and change their situations.
+Using creative tools such as Photovoice can help changemakers understand the lived experiences of disadvantaged communities and give a voice to underprivileged individuals.
+This section describes the Photovoice process, the populations that it might benefit most, and how it can be used to help people make their voices heard and change their situations.

 What is Photovoice?